AqwamCreates/DataPredict/docs/Overview/Introduction.md

 # Training Our Model

 To train our model, we need to supply two things: featureMatrix and labelVector.

-For the feature matrix, the rows are the individual data and the columns are the features for that particular data.
-For the labelVector, the rows are the values that have certain relationship to that individual data.
+* For the feature matrix, the rows are the individual data and the columns are the features for that particular data.

+* For the labelVector, the rows are the number of values and the columns are the values that have certain relationship to that individual data.

 I will give you the codes for the featureMatrix and the labelVector for you to practice.
 You can see that if the data contains 0 or greater, it will result to 1.
 Otherise, the value is 0.